A thalamic stroke is a rare type of subcortical stroke that may produce unusual symptoms and thus make diagnosis difficult.

 In fact, a small study of 25 thalamic stroke patients found that every single person experienced sensory issues.
 This does not guarantee that all thalamic stroke patients will experience them, but the chances are high.

-Another possible side effect of thalamic stroke is a condition called central pain syndrome.
-Unlike localized pain, which only occurs in one area, central pain syndrome occurs from the nervous system.
+Another possible side effect of thalamic stroke is a condition called central post stroke pain.
+Unlike localized pain, which only occurs in one area, central post stroke pain occurs from the nervous system.

 It can feel like intense ripping sensations on the skin, intense burning or freezing, and hypersensitivity that causes excruciating pain.